ClaytonTDM/cinnamon-profile-manager/README.md

 deno task compile
 ```

-The compiled binaries will be created in the project directory.
+The compiled binary will be created in the project directory.

 > **Note**: Pre-compiled binaries for Linux are available in the [Releases](https://github.com/claytontdm/cinnamon-profile-manager/releases) section of the GitHub repository.
 This is the recommended installation method for most users.